Golf Tutorials

 Players with Arthritis, Joint Pain, or Discomfort

 This is the number one reason to switch to soft grips.
 If playing golf leaves your hands, wrists, or elbows aching, soft grips are a must-try.
 The shock absorption they provide is undeniable.
-By filtering out the harsh vibrations from off-center hits, soft, cushioned grips allow golfers with joint sensitivity to enjoy the game pain-free.
+By filtering out harsh vibrations from off-center hits, soft, cushioned grips allow golfers with joint sensitivity to enjoy the game pain-free.
 For many senior golfers, a switch to a soft, oversized grip is a total game-changer, helping them play more frequently and swing with more confidence.

 Golfers Who Grip Too Tightly